Mohit-Mundria/End_to_End_AmazonClosingPricePrediction/README.md

 Write code that define the logic and functionality of the web application.
 As we know app.py is a simple python file that act the entry point for the Flask.
 Make code for a web application in the home.html.
 Make sure add home.html in a new folder name "templates".

 # Add all the files then commit the changes and then push it to github
 1. git add .
 2. git commit -m "msg"
 3. git push -u origin main
-# Now add Rrocfile
+# Now add Procfile
 web:gunicorn app:app
-As we know Procfile is used to give command to Heroku from our system only.
+As we know Procfile is used to give command to Render(Software) from our system only.
 # Render Software
   Create account on the Render.
   Render is a cloud based software that is used by developers to deploy, build and manage apps.